Golam Md Hasibul Alam

-Golam Md Hasibul Alam is a Bangladeshi Civil Servant and senior Secretary of the Ministry of Defence.
+Golam Md Hashibul Alam is a retired Bangladeshi civil servant and former senior secretary of the Ministry of Defence.

 Early life

-Alam was born in 1964 in Nilphamari District, East Pakistan, Pakistan.
+Hasibul Alam was born in 1964 in Nilphamari District, East Pakistan, Pakistan.
 He is married to Sharmin Amin Choudhury.
-He completed his Masters in English Literature from the University of Dhaka.
+He completed his master's in English literature from the University of Dhaka.

 Career

-Alam joined the Bangladesh Civil Service as an administration cadre in 1989 and started as a land commissioner.
-He held a number of field level administration posts including Land Acquisition Officer and Upazila Nirbahi Officer.
-He served as Senior Assistant Secretary at the Economic Relations Division.
-He is a former Deputy Commissioner (DC) of Patuakhali District in 2011 where he oversaw removal of illegal structures from Kuakata Beach.
+Hasibul Alam joined the Bangladesh Civil Service as an administration cadre in 1989 and started as a land commissioner.
+He held a number of field level administration posts including land acquisition officer and upazila nirbahi officer.
+He served as senior assistant secretary at the Economic Relations Division.
+He is a former deputy commissioner (DC) of Patuakhali District in 2011 where he oversaw removal of illegal structures from Kuakata Beach.

-On 18 December 2013, Alam was transferred from Officer on Special Duty to the Economic Relations Division as Joint Secretary.
+On 18 December 2013, Hasibul Alam was transferred from officer on special duty to the Economic Relations Division as joint secretary.

-Alam joined the Ministry of Primary and Mass Education as an additional secretary.
-He worked at International Fund for Agricultural Development as its country resource officer on deputation from the Government of Bangladesh.
-On 25 October 2020, Alam was appointed Secretary of the Ministry of Primary and Mass Education.
-He had been serving as the Chairman of the National Skills Development Authority.
+Hasibul Alam joined the Ministry of Primary and Mass Education as an additional secretary.
+He worked at International Fund for Agricultural Development as its country resource officer on deputation from the government of Bangladesh.
+On 25 October 2020, Hasibul Alam was appointed Secretary of the Ministry of Primary and Mass Education.
+He had been serving as the chairman of the National Skills Development Authority.
 On 10 February 2021, Alam announced plans to vaccinate all primary school teachers in Bangladesh within one week.
-In September 2021, numerous media reports alleged officers of the Ministry were transferring because of Alam's behavior problems.
-The minister, Md Zakir Hossain, defended Alam in a joint press conference with him.
+In September 2021, numerous media reports alleged officers of the ministry were transferring because of Hasibul Alam's behavior problems.
+The minister, Md Zakir Hossain, defended Hasibul Alam in a joint press conference with him.

-On 13 February 2022, Alam was appointed Secretary of the Ministry of Defence.
+On 13 February 2022, Hasibul Alam was appointed secretary of the Ministry of Defence.
 He was the chief guest at the World Meteorological Day-2022 summit in Dhaka.
+He went to retirement in May 2024.